Students could be better off learning on YouTube or Zoom than in the classroom, claims an expert from Australian Catholic University.

-Dr Michael Noetel from ACU’s School of Behavioural and Health Sciences recently led a systematic review of 8,000 students who were surveyed over whether fears over the quality of online teaching had any foundation.
+Dr Michael Noetel from ACU’s School of Behavioural and Health Sciences led a systematic review of 8,000 students who were surveyed over whether fears over the quality of online teaching had any foundation.

 “If anything, we found that educators deliver better learning when using videos instead of face-to-face classes,” Dr Noetel told The Educator.

 He says there are three main reasons videos works well compared with face-to-face teaching.

 “It’s easier to design video that works with the brains of students; students have the control to learn when they want and how fast they want; and videos can give an authentic perspective that can’t easily be replicated in class,” he said.

 “Students have two main channels for learning: what they see and what they hear.
 Lots of different ways of learning can be built to use both channels well, but we teachers aren’t perfect: we make mistakes when giving live classes, and can edit ourselves on video”.

 Dr Noetel said this means educators can more carefully present information so it’s easy to understand.